 We should also select different timings for doing this test.
 Again, we take the same example of the 24 VDC power supply unit.

-In this case, we will ask different persons to conduct the test.
+In this case, we will ask different people to conduct the test.
 We will also install the power supply unit at different locations having different temperatures.

 Also, we will measure the output voltage of the 24 VDC power supply using different Multimeters (The Multimeter used are certified and recently calibrated Multimeters) at different time intervals.